 While automotive engine oil, such as 10W-30 or 10W-40, can be used in a lawn mower engine, it is generally recommended that SAE 30 motor oil be used.
-SAE 30 motor oil is better suited for the small engines that power lawn mowers, as well as other outdoor power equipment including snowblowers, generators, and pressure washers.
+SAE 30 motor oil is better suited for the small engine parts that power lawn mowers, as well as other outdoor power equipment including snowblowers, generators, and pressure washers.
 It is formulated to efficiently lubricate the engine components in warmer temperatures above 40 degrees Fahrenheit.
 If you anticipate having to fire up your lawn mower in temperatures below 40 degrees Fahrenheit, it is recommended you use SAE 10W-30 motor oil, although be aware that if the temperature creeps up above 80 degrees Fahrenheit during the cutting season, you’ll need to replace this type of oil more frequently.
 You can also use SAE 5W-30 in the engine if you anticipate the temperature outside to remain consistently between -20 and 30 degrees Fahrenheit, but, truthfully, this oil is more likely to be used in snowblower engines.

-Another option would be to use a synthetic oil, such as 5W30 or 10W30, both of which offer great protection at all temperatures, and improved starting with less oil consumption.
+Another option would be to use a synthetic lawn mower oil, such as 5W30 or 10W30, both of which offer great protection at all temperatures, and improved starting with less oil consumption.
 Synthetic oil is also more environmentally-friendly, includes a detergent ingredient to help keep engine components clean, and can be changed, or its level checked with a dipstick, just like standard motor oil.

 One major factor involving how you use oil to help run a lawn mower engine is the engine itself.
 You’ll need to know if your mower uses a four-cycle engine or a two-cycle engine.